Top 6 Green Commanders in Magic: The Gathering

 2. Freyalise, Llanowar’s Fury

 Freyalise is one of few Planeswalkers that can function as Commander; thankfully, she's awesome.
-She'll enter with three Loyalty Counters and (like all Planeswalkers) can use of of her abilities each turn:
+She'll enter with three Loyalty Counters and (like all Planeswalkers) can use one of her abilities each turn:

 - Add two Loyalty Counters: Create a 1/1 elf who can tap to provide one green mana